 All of my childhood friends and family have known I wanted to become an attorney ever since I was a young girl.
-Now, I am a board certified tax and bankruptcy specialist working to help individuals like you regain their financial freedom.
+Now, I am a board certified bankruptcy specialist working to help individuals like you regain their financial freedom.

 Though the Bible makes it clear that debts must generally be repaid, it places compassion for the needy and preservation of the family above all else.
 Overall, the main lesson of both the Old and New Testaments is that mercy is to come before pure economic concerns.